oddlama/minecraft-server/README.md

 ## 🔧 Default settings

-This project comes with a reasonable default configuration for paper (main server) and waterfall (proxy server).
+This project comes with a reasonable default configuration for paper (main server) and velocity (proxy server).
 This ensures that autostarting and account multiplexing work out of the box.
 Some of these configs depend on your choices in the bootstrap script, denoted below by the *(asks)* prefix.
 These are the configuration defaults that differ by default from a freshly generated configuration: